-Our school requires the active engagement of parents/guardians/carers in the provision of up to date to Anaphylaxis Management Plans (ASCIA Action Plan) that comply with Ministerial Order 706: Anaphylaxis Management in Victorian schools and school boarding premises (Ministerial Order 706) for each student diagnosed with a medical condition that relates to allergy and the potential for anaphylactic reaction.
+Our school requires the active engagement of parents/guardians/carers in the provision of up-to-date Anaphylaxis Management Plans (ASCIA Action Plan) that comply with Ministerial Order 706: Anaphylaxis Management in Victorian schools and school boarding premises (Ministerial Order 706) for each student diagnosed with a medical condition that relates to allergy and the potential for anaphylactic reaction.

-The processes at St Francis Xavier reflect the associated guidelines published by the Victorian government to support implementation of Ministerial Order 706 in all Victorian schools.
+The Principal always ensures the school complies with Ministerial Order 706: Anaphylaxis Management in Victorian Schools (Ministerial Order 706).
+The school will also comply with the associated guidelines published and amended by the Department of Education (DE) from time to time to support implementation of Ministerial Order 706 in Victorian schools.
 The school's processes are documented in the procedures for the management of anaphylaxis in line with the Anaphylaxis Policy for MACS Schools.